At many companies, low morale is a fact of life. Any number of problems can stifle people, leaving them unmotivated and struggling to do their job.

 Kick the elephant out of the room.

-There’s a few things you can do to tackle the sticky issue of low morale and people thinking about quitting or interviewing elsewhere.
+There’s a few things you can do to tackle the sticky issue of low morale at work and people thinking about quitting or interviewing elsewhere.

 First, you can be honest about your situation.
 Share a bit about what you’ve found challenging and heard from others on the team.
 If you’ve thought about leaving, they probably have too, so if you have trust in your relationship you can be frank there.